 Climate Ready Requirements for UBC Buildings

-UBC's Climate Ready Requirements are part of the Green Building Action Plan's Climate Adaptation component and have recently been updated (December 2020).
+UBC's Climate Ready Requirements are part of the Green Building Action Plan's Climate Adaptation component (last updated December 2020).

 Applicable for Tiers 1, 2 and 3A*